peerigon/alamid-class/README.md

 ### [Mixins](https://github.com/peerigon/alamid-class/blob/master/example/mixins.js)

-Mixins are always part of a flexible and powerful class system.
-In alamid-class a mixin is just an object that is merged into the prototype.
+Mixins are always part of a flexible class system.
+In alamid-class a mixin can be any object which will be merged into the prototype.

 ```javascript
 var Orphan = {